[x]

 Since women were thought to be unclean during certain times of month, they had beds of their own.
 Only her husband was permitted there, and then only for the purpose of having sex with her.
 Any other use of her bed would have been a defilement.
 An argument against this interpretation is that it would not go well with the next verse that discusses a man or a woman engaging in bestiality.
 However, in defense of the NGPA translation, there is already a break in topic between verses 21 and 22 which prohibits children being sacrificed to Molech.
 So a second break between verses 22 and 23 would not be unreasonable.

-Anti-gay Christians will often complain that people supporting the gay community who quote the bible make their arguments by taking the scriptures out of context.
-In the case against homosexuality, I accuse the anti-gay people of the same crime.
+Those who thump their Bibles against the gay community complain that the scriptures which attack women, children and people of color are being taken out of context.
+In the case against homosexuality, I accuse these people of the same crime.

-Is it because the AIDs epidemic was originally found in homosexual men?
-What does that matter?
-What if it had originally been found in blond women or short men or Muslim children or people that were left-handed?
-Obviously this unfortunate coincidence is just an excuse for those wanting to justify their homophobia.
+Is it because the AIDs epidemic started with homosexual men?
+Why should the victims be blamed?
 If every homosexual in the world turned straight overnight, would the AIDs virus cease to exist?
-No, because AIDs isn't caused by homosexuality, it isn't transmitted by casual contact with homosexuals, it isn't cured by sexual intercourse with a virgin, and it won't stop spreading until people are educated about it, learn to practice safe-sex and stop sharing contaminated needles.
+Of course not.
+AIDs isn't caused by homosexuality, it isn't transmitted by casual contact with homosexuals, it isn't cured by sexual intercourse with a virgin, and it won't stop spreading until people are educated about it, learn to practice safe-sex, and stop sharing contaminated needles.

-Today laws against homosexuality still exist around the world, with the punishments being anywhere from a fine and 3 years incarceration in Algeria to being put to death in places like Saudi Arabia.
-There currently exist groups here in the U.S. like the Traditional Values Coalition, Focus on the Family, the American Family Association, Concerned Women for America, and others that are dedicated to the promotion of anti-homosexual legislation, to deter them from being a protected class against hate-crimes, to stop them from getting legally married, to prevent them from adopting children or serving as foster parents, and even to keep their families from receiving health care.
+Today, laws against homosexuality still exist around the world.
+The punishments range from a fine and 3 years incarceration in Algeria to being put to death in places like Saudi Arabia.
+There currently exist groups here in the U.S. like the Traditional Values Coalition, Focus on the Family, and the American Family Association, that are dedicated to the promotion of anti-homosexual legislation: to prevent them from being a protected class against hate-crimes, from getting legally married, from adopting children or serving as foster parents, and even to deny their families health care.

 As a country founded by people seeking to escape religious persecution, for having beliefs that differed from the norm, as a country that established a democracy proclaiming that "All men are created equal" why do we try so hard to make others conform to our personal way of life and scorn those who have the courage to stand their ground?

-I'm not asking that anyone encourage their children towards homosexuality, nor that they force them to be friends with homosexuals.
-Just as forcing a child to say a meaningless "sorry" doesn't teach them empathy, forcing preferences and friendships won't teach them open-mindedness.
-What I'm asking for is not so unreasonable.
-I'm merely asking that we give homosexuals the chance to live normal lives; that we accept them for who they are without making them feel shame, guilt, unworthiness or fear; that we address them and treat them in a civil manner and accord them their dignity.
-I ask that we give them back their unalienable rights guaranteed to them as human beings and under the United States Declaration of Independence, their rights to life, liberty, and the pursuit of happiness.
-I quote Chief Justice Earl Warren who, in the 1967 Supreme Court case "Loving v.
-Virginia" involving an interracial couple, wrote "The freedom to marry has long been recognized as one of the vital personal rights essential to the orderly pursuit of happiness by free men."
+We need to give homosexuals the chance to live normal lives; to accept them for who they are without making them feel shame, guilt, or unworthiness; to address them and treat them in a civil manner and accord them their dignity; to give them back their unalienable rights guaranteed to them as human beings and under the United States Declaration of Independence, their rights to life, liberty, and the pursuit of happiness.
+Chief Justice Earl Warren presided in the 1967 Supreme Court case "Loving v.
+Virginia" involving an interracial couple, and he wrote: "The freedom to marry has long been recognized as one of the vital personal rights essential to the orderly pursuit of happiness by free men."

-In conclusion, I hope I have given you all some food for thought, that I have provoked you to question all you've ever been told to believe about homosexuality and that I have proven in this essay that there are no moral nor practical grounds to condemn homosexuality, that the biblical law is set to the standards of an out-dated code of conduct, and I hope that we learn, once again, that it is wrong to hate someone simply because they are different.
+I hope this provoked some thought, and that everyone will agree that there are no moral nor practical grounds to condemn homosexuality, that the biblical law is set to the standards of an out-dated code of conduct, and I hope that we learn, once again, that it is wrong to hate someone simply because they are different.

 An essay I wrote for my Speech class.
 I'm really proud of it, so I decided to post it here <3